mattialemma/Coursera-Full-Stack/1_Introduction_to_Front-End_Development/Module_4/README.md

-16/11/2025 - Mattia Lemma
+11/16/2025 - Mattia Lemma

-In questa parte del corso ho effettuato diversi test pratici utilizzando Bootstrap, con l’obiettivo di comprendere e applicare i componenti e le classi fondamentali del Framework.
+In this part of the course, I performed several practical tests using Bootstrap, with the goal of understanding and applying the fundamental components and classes of the framework.

-Sono stati messi in pratica:
+The following were put into practice:

-L’utilizzo del grid system per creare layout responsive L’impiego di container, row e col
+Using the grid system to create responsive layouts Using containers, rows, and cols
-La personalizzazione tramite classi di utilità (spaziature, colori, display, ecc.)
+Customization through utility classes (spacing, colors, display, etc.)
-L’integrazione di componenti come navbar, card, button, form I principi base del responsive design
+Integration of components like navbar, card, button, form Basic principles of responsive design

-Questi test mi hanno permesso di acquisire familiarità con la struttura modulare di Bootstrap e con la creazione rapida di interfacce moderne e adattabili ai vari dispositivi.
+These tests allowed me to become familiar with Bootstrap's modular structure and with the rapid creation of modern interfaces adaptable to various devices.